hertogp/pfx/README.md

 `t:Pfx.t/0` implements the `String.Chars` protocol with some defaults for prefixes that formats prefixes with:
 - `maxlen: 32` as an IPv4 CIDR string,
-- `maxlen: 48` as a MAC address string and
+- `maxlen: 48` as a EUI-48 address string and
+- `maxlen: 64` as a EUI-64 address string
 - `maxlen: 128` as an IPv6 CIDR string

 Other `maxlen`'s will simply come out as a series of 8-bit numbers joined by "."